caiguanhao/assemble-permalink/README.md

     {{{{{ title }}}}} -> {{{ title }}}
     ...

-If you are using Grunt's [dynamic expansion](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically), you must set ``dest_for_permalink`` to tell assemble-permalink for the right destination directory.
+If you are using Grunt's [dynamic expansion](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically), you must set ``destForPermalink`` to tell assemble-permalink for the right destination directory.

     assemble: {
       ...,